 Individual Counseling & Art Therapy

-Some people come primarily wanting space to talk and reflect.
-Others find that creativity offers another way to explore emotions, patterns, or experiences that feel hard to put into words.
-Both are welcomed, and neither is required.
+Some people come looking for a space to talk, reflect, and make sense of what they're experiencing.
+Others find that creativity offers another way to explore emotions, patterns, or experiences that feel difficult to put into words.

 Session Options & Fees